Cognigy/Documentation/docs/en/docs/ai/flow-nodes/generic-voice-nodes/barge-in-config.md

 ## Description

 <div class="divider"></div>
-The Barge In - Config node is a session config that enables the interruption of the bot.
+The Barge In - Config Node is a session config that enables the interruption of the bot.
 <br/><br/>
 When executed, the settings will apply for the remainder of the session.
 <br/><br/>